authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 MTA performs BIMI Assertion
 ------------------

 The MTA sees that the message has a BIMI-Selector header, and it is covered by the DKIM-Signature, and the DKIM-Signature that passed DKIM is the one that covers the BIMI-Selector header.
-The MTA sees the header contains 'v=BIMI1', and 's=brand'.
-Since there is no 'd=' value in the header, it uses 'd=example.com'.
-It performs a DNS query for brand._bimi.example.com.
-It exists, it verifies the syntax of the BIMI DNS record, and it, too passes.
+The MTA sees the header validates and contains 'v=BIMI1', and 's=brand'.
+It performs a DNS query for brand._bimi.example.com and retrieves:

+    brand._bimi.example.com IN TXT "v=BIMI1; z=64x64,512x512; f=png,jpg; l=https://image.example.com/bimi/logo/"

+The MTA verifies the syntax of the BIMI DNS record, and it, too passes.

 MTA Stamps Authentication-Results
 -----------------